JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-Such a vector can be created in a manual way as follows
+Such a vector can be either created manually by

 ```jldoctest matrices
 julia> v = [1,3,5,7,9]